 03 of 10

-Anyone wanting to join should be open to a home visit.
+Anyone wanting to join should be open to an interview and home visit.
 There are many co-ops that won't even consider your membership until you undergo a background check through the police department as well.

 04 of 10